Dwarf1er/terminal-hugo-theme/content/blog/markdown-template.md

 ## SVG Testing

-## {{< svg logo="india" text="SVG Shortcode Test" styling="inline-block">}} SVG Shortcode Test
+## {{< svg logo="github" text="SVG Shortcode Test" styling="inline-block">}} SVG Shortcode Test

-{{< svg logo="india">}} hi testing
+{{< svg logo="github">}} hi testing

 This is some random text to test a SVG in between the text.
 So, keep reading through this text until you see a svg.
 Still don't see it?
 Wait for it.
 It is going to take a while before you see it.
 Waiting...
 Waiting...
 Lorem ipsum should have been used here :/.
-Any way, here you go {{< svg logo="india">}}.
+Any way, here you go {{< svg logo="github">}}.
 The svg is here

 ## This is custom Styling {.text-5xl}